 - Magnesium: 0.5mg

 There are different subvarieties of Gatorade, like the Taste Quenchers, G Zero, etc. These are basically strong in their hydration properties or have protein content that helps in muscle repair.
 Thus Gatorade offers an all-around sports drink experience with improved energy for the users.
 It still sells bright-colored drinks.
 Gatorade is one of the major sponsors of several sports events and hence has found a place among sports enthusiasts around the world.
-The brand has also placed a claim on how their product is even better than water.
+The brand has also placed claim on how its product is even better than water.

 It is known that a 560g serving of “Thirst Quencher”, a drink by the brand, is roughly around 36 grams of sugar.
 A level that is considered unhealthy for people of all ages.
 Surveys have shown that this high sugar level contributes to obesity from a very early age.

 The nutritional values in a 360ml of Gatorade:

 From the above list, we see that the ion count is higher, thereby making Gatorade an approved electrolyte replacement for athletes and other sportspersons.